Aigyr-Zhal 2: Archaeological excavations

 In 2016 many different materials were found.
 The most important finding was wall-like structure.
 The most likely assumption what it can be is a wall.
 However, in 2018 after finding some salt on the top of wall-like structure, appears another assumption that it can be a stream as well.

 In 2017, it was decided to continue excavate previous areas that were excavated in 2016, including wall-like structure, in order to reveal its shape.
 In addition, several ritual pits of Iron Age, Mesolithic Age and Bronze Age were found.
 All of them had traces of fireplaces such as charcoal, ash, ceramics.
 Another interesting finding was Stone structure, next to which were human bones.
 More likely, it was a burial mound, the shoe shaped form tells that likely it was burial mound of Hunnic Era.

 In 2018, the archaeological team consisted of students of AUCA and Indiana University under A. Abdykanova and A. Pybern continued the excavation of Aigyr-Zhal 2.
 In the ritual pit dated to Iron Age were found fragments of charcoal, ceramics and ship remains.
 In addition, fish scales, shells, microlithic tools, cores were found.
-The most interesting finding was golden bead, supposingly part of necklace.
+The most interesting finding was golden bead, supposedly part of necklace.
 It was found on the west from stone structure in the place of finding human remains in 2017 and 2018.
-After analysis of human bones it was confirmed the sex of a person buried there - woman.
+After analysis of human bones it was confirmed the sex of a person buried there: a woman.